How to Choose the Best Robo-Advisor for You

 4. Robo-Advisor Advice Options: Human or Robo?

 Some robo-advisors completely forego the human touch, relying solely on the robo-advisor algorithms to provide financial support to their clients.
 M1 Finance and Wealthfront are examples of this approach.
 Clients of M1 Finance and Wealthfront can access human support for technical issues but should not expect any financial advice from human financial planners.
+Although, all of Wealthfront’s customer representatives are licensed and can provide basic investment advice along with assistance with the Wealthfront Platform.

 5. Investment Approaches: Passive and Active Robo-Advisors

 Most robo-advisors rely on a passive investment strategy.
-Passive investment accounts are usually created with index-matching ETFs that attempt to match the overall stock and bond market returns.
+Passive investment accounts are usually created with index-matching ETFs that attempt to match the stock and bond market returns.

 Research substantiates the passive index fund investment approach and finds that in most cases it is quite difficult for active fund managers to best the returns of the market.